pitosalas/cleancont/output/2009-03-16-8220society-doesnt-need-newspapers-what-we-need-is-journalism8221.md

 ---
 title: "“Society doesn’t need newspapers.
 What we need is journalism”"
-subtitle: "[Clay Shirkey writes an article called “Newspapers and Thinking the Unthinkable”.](http://www.shirky..."
+subtitle: "Clay Shirkey writes an article called “Newspapers and Thinking the Unthinkable”."
 category: "298"
 tags: []
 date: "2009-03-16"